shortlink-org/shortlink/docs/ADR/decisions/0014-observability.md

 ## Context

-In order to maintain a consistent and effective approach to observability across our systems, we need to establish standard tools for monitoring, tracing, and logging.
+To maintain a consistent and effective approach to observability across our systems, we need to establish standard tools for monitoring, tracing, and logging.

 ## Decision